 Dividends: The holders of the Company's common stock are entitled to receive dividends when and as declared by the Board.
-Aggregate cash dividends of \$0.74 and \$0.22 per share, amounting to \$7.3 million and \$2.1 million, were declared during fiscal years 2013 and 2012, respectively.
-Cash dividends declared during fiscal year 2013 included a special cash dividend paid during the three-month period ended December 30, 2012 of \$0.50 per share.
+Aggregate cash dividends of \$0.32 and \$0.74 per share, amounting to \$3.2 million and \$7.3 million, were declared during fiscal years 2014 and 2013, respectively.
+Cash dividends declared during 2013 included a special cash dividend paid during the three-month period ended December 30, 2012 of \$0.50 per share.
 The Company's financing agreement with CIT permits the payment by the Company of cash dividends on its common stock without limitation, provided there is no default before or as a result of the payment of such dividends.